smusp/SEMs_with_lavaan/Green_2023/02_one_way_ANCOVA.md

 and the $\upchi$<sup>2</sup> test.

-Scroll through the summaries to find the “Intercepts”, or extract the means from the list of estimates of model parameter.
+Scroll through the summaries to find the “Intercepts”, or extract the means from the list of estimates of model parameters.

 ``` r
 estimates <- lapply(fit, lavInspect, "est"); estimates    # Means are in element "alpha"